cristiangonzales/interview-prep/master-study-guide.md

 Interview Questions
 ---
-* Differences between top 3 PLs
+* Differences between your top 3 PLs
 * Difference between a thread and a process?
 * Difference between an abstract class and an interface?
 * Internship/project experience